architech-boards/louvre-documentation/source/quick.rst

     - It is required have to enabled the NFC feature on the Android device
     - The source project is downloadable `on github <https://github.com/architech-boards/louvre-image_sender.git>`_
+    - The application `note AN11367 <http://www.nxp.com/documents/application_note/AN11367.pdf>`_ helps how write Android application with NFC technology

 1. Download and install the Android Application via **Google Play Store**, you can use the Qr Code below or search in the `Google Play Store <https://play.google.com>`_ with the name `Louvre Image Sender <https://play.google.com/store/search?q=Louvre%20Image%20Sender>`_.